DimitrisPappou/DimitrisPappou/README.md

 - Completed High School with a focus on Informatics Theory, Economic Theory and Calculus Algebra

 ### Projects
+All my projects are either in my github repository or you can see them in my page below

 ### Contact
 - Email: dimitrispappou@gmail.com